 - The progress chart does not show any blank cell information.

-In this article, we have gone through 2 simple methods on how to make a progress chart in excel.
+In this article, we have gone through 2 simple methods of how to make a progress chart in Excel.
 Let us know your feedback in the comment section.
-Find more excel related blogs in ExcelDemy.